opsit-io/opsit-explang-docs/docs/explang-lisp.md

 ```

 The body of the function consists of one expression, `(/ (+ x y) 2)`
-It’s common for functions to consist of one expression; in purely
+It is common for functions to consist of one expression; in purely
 functional code (code with no side-effects) they always do.

-Notice that `defun`, like `setv`, doesn’t evaluate all its arguments.
+Notice that `defun`, like `setv`, doesn't evaluate all its arguments.
 It is another of those special forms with its own evaluation rule.

-What’s the object returned as the value of the def expression?
-That’s
+What is the object returned as the value of the def expression?
+That's
 the Java Object that represents the function.